psudo-dev/psudofont-liga-mono/README.md

 This font has two different weights: Regular/Italic (`400`) and Bold/Bold Italic (`700`).

-A lot of glyphs were redesigned, some resemble `Menlo/Meslo`, some `IBM Plex Mono/Lilex`, and some others are unique to `psudoFont Liga Mono`.
-The changes and adjustments vary from small details to entire characters but always maintaining core identity within the font family.
+This is a new font, a lot of glyphs were redesigned, some resemble `Menlo/Meslo`, some `IBM Plex Mono/Lilex`, and some others are unique to `psudoFont Liga Mono`.
+The changes and adjustments vary from small details to entire characters but always keeping the core identity within the font family.

 ### Installation